The best themed restaurant in every state

 Ohio: The Schoolhouse Restaurant, Camp Dennison

 This former schoolhouse takes diners back to the classroom – though this time around, all you'll have to do is relax and enjoy your meal.
-Tables at The Schoolhouse Restaurant are located in an 1860s-built classroom complete with gingham tablecloths, old photographs on the walls, and a menu scrawled on the original blackboard.
-The menu is suitably old-school too, featuring classics like meatloaf, roast beef, and incredible fried chicken, all served family-style on a lazy Susan.
+Tables at The Schoolhouse Restaurant are set in a 1860s-built classroom complete with gingham tablecloths, old photographs on the walls, and a menu scrawled on the original blackboard.
+The food is suitably old-school, too, featuring classics like meatloaf, roast beef, and fried chicken, all served family-style on a lazy Susan.

 Oklahoma: Shuffles: Board Game Cafe, Tulsa

 A little different from your usual bistro, Shuffles is ideal for those who want to geek out over a game of Clue or Catan.
-Here, every night is game night, and, although there’s nothing fancy about the menu, people love the food here, too.
-Tasty bites like fried pickles, crispy Brussels sprouts, vegan burgers, and tempura broccoli are great for snacking on while you’re waiting your turn.
+Here every night is game night, and, although there’s nothing fancy about the menu, people love the food here.
+Tasty bites like fried pickles, tempura broccoli, vegan burgers, and cheesy pizzas are great for snacking on while you’re waiting your turn.

 Oregon: Hale Pele, Portland